anthonyrorozco/surfs_up/README.md

 ![dec_hist](https://user-images.githubusercontent.com/105666905/184280960-abd3541a-7f53-4451-977a-113b8dd97903.png)

 ## Summary
 The average temperature in Hawaii is most definitely practical for a surf shop because it is a tropical climate year round, with temperatures ranging by less than 5 degrees.
-However, temperature is not the only issue to consider while selecting a shop.: 1.
-Examine the precipitation in the nearby locations to see if surfers are frequently rained out.
+However, temperature is not the only issue to consider while selecting a shop.:
+1. Examine the precipitation in the nearby locations to see if surfers are frequently rained out.
 2. If strong winds are influencing surfing patterns and other factors that may cause a surfer to stop surfing.
+These are possible variables to consider.